Chart Color Schemes

 Sebastopol - Redan features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.0% of all households, including 16.6% couples with children, 21.7% couples without children, and 16.5% single parent families.
-Non-family households constitute the remaining 44.0%, with lone person households at 39.8% and group households comprising 4.2%.
-The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households dominate at 56.0% of all households, comprising 16.6% couples with children, 21.7% couples without children, and 16.5% single parent families.
+Non-family households make up the remaining 44.0%, with lone person households at 39.8% and group households comprising 4.2% of the total.
+The median household size of 2.1 people is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households